Amazon SES logo

 Which is more popular, Amazon SES or Sparkpost?

-On the Knock platform, Amazon SES handled 25M–100M messages from December 12th to March 12th compared to <1M for Sparkpost.
-Amazon SES is currently trending upward in adoption, while Sparkpost is trending upward.
+On the Knock platform, Amazon SES handled 25M–100M messages from February 10th to May 11th compared to <1M for Sparkpost.
+Amazon SES is currently seeing declining volume, while Sparkpost is seeing declining volume.

 Can I use both Amazon SES and Sparkpost together?